 Turn right (west) at the junction and descend steeply toward Alp Languard and the Languard chairlift.
 Pass a junction with a trail branching southeast toward Lake Languard and Chamana Paradis (Paradis Hut) at 5.1 miles.

 You can also follow Via Da la Staziun as it drops down the hill, crosses the River Flax on a bridge and then curves around to the Pontresina train station.
 At the train station get on a train headed for St. Moritz.
-The walk to the train station will take about 20 minutes.
+The walk to the train station takes about 20 minutes.

 Other Hiking Regions in: